PartaJere/Titta-ja-Jere/README.md

 # Programming 3 Exercise: auktemoped

-This is a project done for the course Programming 3: tecnhiques.
+This is a project done for the course Programming 3: techniques.
 It is a 2d game, where you are a food moped driver, whose job is to feed customers.

 Project is done using QT and c++ 14.
 There is also CourseLib, which is used to get buses, passengers